-Alonzo Wright - From Mundane to Millionaire
+Alonzo Wright - Cleveland's First Black Millionaire

 From humble beginnings as a black southern migrant, shoe-shiner, and messenger, Alonzo Wright became Cleveland’s first African American millionaire.